Qiskit/qiskit_sphinx_theme/docs_guide/explanations/explanations_guidelines.rst

 8. Avoid going into the details of any particular class, function, method, ...
 ==============================================================================

-This is what API reference is for.
+This is what :ref:`API reference <apidocs>` is for.
 However it's fine to mention for example a particular argument if it helps with the explanation.
 For example, show how to change the order of qubits to the one in textbooks with the ``reverse_bits`` argument of the ``QuantumCircuit.draw`` method.